trainline/environment-manager/overview/features.md

 weight: 20
 ---

-Environment Manager provides a higher-level abstraction over the top of AWS that aims to more closely fit the mental model of developers e.g. ‘I want to deploy this application to that environment’.
-It does not attempt to duplicate the functionality of the AWS Console, but instead provides an easier way to perform environment level operations.

-Environment Manager has been designed to be as un-opinionated as possible.
-It supports a range of deployment methods including basic overwrite, blue/green, canaries, and immutable servers.
-Support for containers and Lambda functions are also on the roadmap.
-This flexibility makes it well suited to support organisations as they transition from older technologies to newer more modern architectures and tooling.

-### Key features/benefits include:
+Features include:

--	Developers save time by deploying new services flexibly and reliably using an innovative approach based around [Consul](https://www.consul.io/)
+- Create, refresh and manage environments quickly and consistently
+- Deploy any modern application to AWS – Java, .NET, Node, Ruby, etc. running on Windows or Linux with minimal changes
--	Create and refresh entire environments, trigger deployments across one or more servers with full visibility into deployment progress and issues
+- Concurrently deploy as many services as you wish with full visibility into deployment progress and issues
--	Reduce downtime with built in health-checks that alert and automatically remove misbehaving applications from the service pool
--	Manage environments - who owns them, what they are for, what applications are deployed where
+- Automate governance and security rules as part of deployment process
+- Improve visibility and auditing of infrastructure change
--	Minimise the likelihood and impact of errors using blue/green and canary deployments
+- Minimise the likelihood and impact of application errors using blue/green and canary deployments
--	Improved visibility and control, including change audit history and rollback, leads to faster diagnosis of issues when they do occur
--	In-built capabilities to determine the age of AMIs help improve security compliance
+- Compare and synchronise versions of applications deployed across Test, Staging and Production environments
--	Reduced AWS costs by scheduling servers and/or environments to be turned off when not in use
+- Reduce AWS costs by
+    - Scheduling servers and/or environments to be turned off when not in use
--	Reduced AWS costs through efficient multi-tenancy support
+    - Making use of efficient multi-tenancy support
--	Support staff save time by scaling and patching servers without downtime
--	Compare and synchronise environments e.g. view app versions deployed across Test, Staging and Production
--	Improved manageability through the automatic application of infrastructure standards e.g. for security, naming, tagging etc. as part of deployment process
+    - Automatic tagging that can be used for detailed billing analysis
+- Patch an entire environment safely and automatically with no service impact using a single command line statement
+- Reduce downtime with health-checks that can automatically remove misbehaving applications from the service pool
--	Fine grained permissions model based on resources, actions, environments and ownership
+- Control access for teams or individuals using fine-grained permissions model based on resources, actions, environments and ownership

 [Next (Technology Overview) >](/environment-manager/overview/technology)